Ravens-Steelers game moved from Thursday night to Sunday

-(AP)- The Thanksgiving night game between the Ravens and Steelers has been switched to Sunday because of coronavirus issues with Baltimore.
+The Thanksgiving night game between the Ravens and Steelers has been switched to Sunday afternoon because of coronavirus issues with Baltimore.

-The NFL announced the move Wednesday, but did not specify a time of game nor which network would televise it.
-Previously, it was scheduled for NBC’s prime-time telecast.
+The NFL announced the move Wednesday, placing the game at 1:15 p.m.
+EST on NBC.
+Previously, it was scheduled for NBC’s prime-time telecast on Thanksgiving Day.

 Baltimore placed outside linebacker Pernell McPhee on the reserve/COVID-19, joining running backs Mark Ingram and J.K.
 Dobbins and defensive tackle Brandon Williams.
 The Ravens also have been doing team work virtually.